cert-manager/community/CODE_OF_CONDUCT.md

 for matters which fall exclusively under the [jurisdiction](https://github.com/cncf/foundation/blob/main/code-of-conduct/coc-committee-jurisdiction-policy.md) of the cert-manager project.

-If a committee is needed to evaluate a potential violation of the Code of Conduct, that team shall be made up of both the steering committee and all maintainers.
+If a committee is needed to evaluate a potential violation of the Code of Conduct, that team shall be made up of both the steering committee and maintainers.
+All steering committee members and all maintainers are invited, and all are expected to attend if they're able to.

 Any decisions made by the Code of Conduct committee should seek unanimous consent, but failing that should fall back to a majority vote.